 Bid and Bond Room: 121 N. LaSalle Street, Room 103, Chicago, IL 60602

 Salvage Operations: 10101 S. Stony Island Ave., Chicago, IL 60617

 Correspondence may be directed to: 121 N. LaSalle Street, Room 806, Chicago, IL 60602

 Pursuant to Section 2-92-520 of the Municipal Code of Chicago, the Affirmative Action Advisory Board assists DPS in adopting regulations and guidelines for the implementation of the City’s M/WBE procurement program.
-The current members of the Affirmative Action Advisory Board are: Richard E. Butler, Stephanie J. Hickman, Rajiv Khanna, Nancy Kiernan, Gabe Klein, Wilbur C. Milhouse, III, Hedy M. Ratner, Jamie L. Rhee, and Arabel A. Rosales.
+The current members of the Affirmative Action Advisory Board are: Meredith Brooks, Stephanie J. Hickman, Cory Fulton, Nancy Kiernan, Melissa Hurley, Rajiv Khanna, Arabel Rosales, Juliana Stratton, Catherine Kwiatkowski, Rebekah Scheinfeld, and Jamie L. Rhee.